The 13 Islands of Sydney Harbour (Including Former Islands)

 Glebe Island

-Situated next to the Anzac Bridge in Rozelle in Sydney’s inner west, it’s hard to imagine that Glebe Island was once an actual island.
-Back in the day, the island was accessible from the Balmain shoreline at low tide.
+Situated next to the Anzac Bridge in Rozelle, in Sydney’s inner west, it’s hard to believe that Glebe Island was once a true island.
+In the past, it could be accessed from the Balmain shoreline at low tide.

-In the first half of the 19th century, a causeway was built to reclaim the island and make it a part of the mainland, which supported the public abattoirs that were located on the island.
+In the early 19th century, a causeway was constructed to reclaim the island and connect it to the mainland, supporting the public abattoirs located there.

 3. Darling Island